yliu0823/linearalgebra/README.md

 #> There are 3 pivots in the matrix.
 ```

-If we have a list of vectors and are wondering if they are a basis we
+If we have a list of vectors and want the basis of them, use the
-can use the function below:
+function below:

 ``` r
 # List of vectors